manubb/barbiche/README.md

 # Barbiche - Template engine for DOM &amp; JS

 Barbiche is a logic-full template engine for browser environment.
-It is currently beta and syntactic changes are less likely to happen.
+It is currently beta.

+A small change occurs in the API (see below).

 Source code is clean, readable and short (around 600 lines parser included).

 Try our **new** [interactive demo](https://manubb.github.io/barbiche/demo.html).